 Quick facts

-• By 2050, a quarter of the world’s population will live in Africa.
+• By 2050, a fourth of the world’s population will live in Africa.

-• Canada’s African Diaspora is made up of 1.3 million people – and growing.
+• The Canadian African diaspora is made up of 1.3 million people, and it is growing.

-• Africa is the world’s second-fastest growing region, and home to 11 out of 20 of 2024’s fastest growing economies.
+• Africa is the world’s second-fastest-growing region and home to 11 of the 20 fastest-growing economies this year.

-• Canada has a long history of bilateral relationships and collaboration with many countries on the African continent.
-Canada has 28 diplomatic missions in Africa, a dedicated mission to the African Union, and an appointed Permanent Representative to the African Union.
+• Canada has a long history of bilateral relationships and collaboration with many countries in Africa.
+Canada has 28 diplomatic missions in Africa and a dedicated mission to the African Union, and it has appointed a permanent representative to the African Union.

 Related products